christinerosquist/sentry-katacoda/sentry-tutorial/step7.md

 We recommend that you set up [Releases](https://docs.sentry.io/workflow/releases/) so that you can trace *which commit* was active during the error.
 This makes it a lot easier to figure out what release broke your code.

+If you want to do this we recommend enabling the [GitHub Integration](https://docs.sentry.io/workflow/integrations/global-integrations/#github) so that Sentry automatically adds information related to commits and pull requests to the Sentry issue.